KnudsenMorten/ClientInspectorV2/README.md

 [Link to see the provided Azure Dashboards](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-dashboards-part-of-deployment)

 ## Can I make my own workbooks & dashboards - yes, you can :smile:
-If you want to add more views (or workbooks), you can start by investigating the collected data in the custom logs tables using KQL quries.

-Then make your new views in the workbooks - and pin your favorites to your dashboards.
+If you want to add more dashboards or workbooks, you will typically start by investigating the collected data in the custom logs tables using KQL quries.
+When you have found the desired query, you can make new views in workbooks - and pin your favorites to your dashboards.

 <br>